Nik-McKnight/Calculator/README.md

 # To Run

-Open project solution in Visual Studio and run from there.
+Open project solution in Visual Studio, set startup project to GUI, and run in release mode.